andreblanke/mod-archetype/README.md

 on the chosen `language` property (valid values are `java` and `kotlin` currently), a mod project with the specified language will be generated.

+## Pitfalls

+- Forge (at least version 38.0.14) will "silently" remove the `build/resources/main` directory from its development classpath if the version of `javafml` specified inside `build/resources/main/META-INF/mods.toml` is not compatible.
+  While it prints an error about this, the loading will most likely fail without this explicitly being shown as a reason, as `${modId}.mixins.json` will not be found.

+- Fabric uses the deprecated `archivesBaseName` property to determine the default name of the generated mixin refmap file (`${archivesBaseName}-refmap.json`).
+Even if `archiveBaseName` from the jar task is set, `archivesBaseName` is still required to be set, as otherwise the generated refmap will bear the name `fabric-refmap.json` which when run with another mod that also missed specifying `archivesBaseName` produces an error regarding the loading of mixins, as two refmaps named `fabric-refmap.json` are present.

 ## To-do

 - [ ] Replace [takari's Maven Wrapper](https://github.com/takari/maven-wrapper) with